romanov/Refresher/README.md

 Correct user rights for the main app and the folders.

-## Why PowerShell intead of some custom daemon
+## Why PowerShell instead of some custom update daemon
 1. PowerShell is available on all platforms.
 2. Your app generates and starts the update process.
 3. No overhead for additional process.